KingKazma777/Battle-Game-Final-Project/README.md

 ## SOURCES & INSPIRATION

 This project was developed with help from course materials and personal research.
-All of the code was written and debugged by me, but some of the sources that I pulle dinspiration from and used as help with the design and logic of Knight’s Trial include:
+All of the code was written and debugged by me, but some of the sources that I pulled inspiration from and used as help with the design and logic of Knight’s Trial include:

 - Al Sweigart.
 Automate the Boring Stuff with Python.
 No Starch Press, 2015.
 - Real Python Tutorials.
 Object-Oriented Programming in Python.